 And yes, you can transpose an arpeggio while it's playing: play an arpeggio, press hold.
-Now press shift and use the keybaoard to transpose you arpeggio.
+Now press shift and use the keyboard to transpose your arpeggio.
 The display will show how far up or down you are transposing.

-When scale mode is active this can have a peculiar affect on you arpeggio, notes that would normally be in you arpeggio will be forced in the current scale causing duplicate notes.
+When scale mode is active this can have a peculiar affect on your arpeggio, notes that would normally be in your arpeggio will be forced in the current scale causing duplicate notes.
 If for example you've set the scale to C major and you play an arpeggio with an E and an Eb in it, which is foreign to the C major scale.
 The arpeggio will play the E twice.
 Which causes a ratcheting effect.